athkdev/blog/content/leetcode resources/1535 Find the Winner of an Array Game.md

 ---

-# 1535.
-Find the Winner of an Array Game

 Tricky question: it tricks you into believing that you need to look out for `k iterations` - BUT WHEN IN REALITY ONCE A NUMBER LOSES TO ANOTHER NUMBER, IT’S NEVER GOING TO WIN SO YOU CAN TRASH IT.